TayyabWahab/Ball-tracking-and-speed-calculation/README.md

    - Speed is calculated using the distance traveled between consecutive positions, considering the video frame rate and pixel-to-distance calibration.
 5. **Visualization**: The balls, their speed and trajectories are overlaid on original video and saved..

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-Special thanks to the contributors and the OpenCV community for providing tools and resources for computer vision projects.

 ---